-For the first two quarters of fiscal 2018, our net cash used for financing activities totaled \$0.2 million.
-Our primary uses of financing cash during the first half of fiscal 2018 included \$4.0 million of cash used for payments on our term loans and the financing obligation on our corporate campus, and \$2.0 million used to purchase shares of our common stock, which consisted entirely of shares withheld for statutory taxes on stock-based compensation awards that vested during fiscal 2018.
-These uses of cash were partially offset by \$5.5 million of cash provided by our revolving line of credit and \$0.3 million of cash from participants in our employee stock purchase program.
+Through May 31, 2018, our net cash provided by financing activities totaled \$2.8 million.
+Our primary sources of financing cash during the first three quarters of fiscal 2018 were \$11.5 million of proceeds from our long-term revolving credit facility and \$0.6 million of cash from participants in our employee stock purchase program.
+Our primary uses of cash for investing activities included \$6.1 million of cash paid on our term loans and the financing obligation on our corporate campus, \$2.0 million to purchase shares of our common stock, which consisted entirely of shares withheld for statutory taxes on stock-based compensation awards that vested during fiscal 2018, and \$1.2 million of cash paid to the former owners of Jhana Education for contingent acquisition consideration.

 On January 23, 2015, our Board of Directors approved a new plan to repurchase up to \$10.0 million of the Company's outstanding common stock.
 All previously existing common stock repurchase plans were canceled and the new common share repurchase plan does not have an expiration date.
 On March 27, 2015, our Board of Directors increased the aggregate value of shares of Company common stock that may be purchased under the January 2015 plan to \$40.0 million so long as we have either \$10.0 million in cash and cash equivalents or have access to debt financing of at least \$10.0 million.
-Under the terms of this expanded common stock repurchase plan, we have purchased 1,539,828 shares of our common stock for \$26.8 million through February 28, 2018.
+Under the terms of this expanded common stock repurchase plan, we have purchased 1,539,828 shares of our common stock for \$26.8 million through May 31, 2018.
 Future purchases of common stock under the terms of this Board approved plan will increase the amount of cash used for financing activities.